 Impressive and classic, the Ivy League Harvard campus is just a short jaunt from Boston (and easy to reach using public transport) – so it is easy to include in your 3 Day Boston Itinerary.
 Visitors can wander the campus to top sights, like Harvard Yard, then head to the Mr. Bartley’s Burgers, an institution since 1960 that serves up wickedly good burgers.

 Pro Tip: Discover Harvard sights on your own – or join an informative student-guided tour to all the hotspots!

 Beacon Hill or Southie Boston

-Perhaps the most picturesque neighborhood in Boston, Beacon Hill is home to the landmark sights and quaint lanes.
-Visit the golden domed Massachusetts State House, picture-perfect Acorn Street, the well-to-do Louisburg Square and the pretty Boston Public Garden, well-known for Swan Boats and duckling statues.
+Perhaps the most picturesque neighborhood in Boston, Beacon Hill (located on the north side of Boston Common) is home to the landmark sights and quaint lanes.
+Visit the golden domed Massachusetts State House, picture-perfect Acorn Street and the well-to-do Louisburg Square.
 The original Cheers bar, which provided inspiration for the 1980s sitcom of the same name, is located in Beacon Hill…and is a perfect spot for lunch and a brew.

 Duck Boat Tour Boston

 After spending the better part of three days in Boston on your feet, it’s time to wrap up your fun weekend in Boston – so sit back, relax and enjoy the ride…on a Duck Boat Tour!
 Although they seem touristy and corny, a Boston weekend trip would not be complete without taking the Duck Boat Tour.